Sebastian Anderson: Early career and MLS debut

 On February 21, 2020, Anderson was loaned to Switchbacks FC.
-Anderson played 90 minutes in Switchbacks FC's 2-1 win over Oklahoma City Energy on March 7.
+Anderson played 90 minutes in Switchbacks FC's 2–1 win over Oklahoma City Energy on March 7.
 Anderson underwent successful knee surgery to repair an anterior tear of his lateral meniscus on June 10.

 In March 2021, Anderson re-joined Colorado Springs on loan for the 2021 season.

 Anderson was again loaned to the Switchbacks on September 16, 2022.

+Return to Colorado Rapids

+Anderson returned to the Rapids ahead of the 2023 season.
+Across the next two seasons, he moved between the first team and the second team, appearing in 36 matches for Rapids 2 in MLS Next Pro.

+At the end of the 2024 season, Colorado Rapids declined his contract option.

+Hartford Athletic

+On February 6, 2025, Anderson reuinited with former Colorado Springs Switchbacks manager Brendan Burke, signing for Hartford Athletic in the USL Championship.

 International career

 Anderson has featured for both the United States under-15 national team and United States under-17 national team.
 In October 2019, he was named to the squad for the 2019 FIFA U-17 World Cup in Brazil.